Tilted sensitivity analysis in matched observational studies: Introduction

 \section{Introduction}

-In an observational study employing matching, treated and control individuals with similar observed covariates are placed into matched sets through the solution of an optimization problem \citep{ros91, han04, zub12,spi15, bru24}.
+In an observational study employing matching, treated and control individuals with similar observed covariates are placed into matched sets through the solution of an optimization problem \citep{ han04, zub12, bru24}.
 Despite their similarity with respect to available covariates, individuals in the same matched set may differ in terms of their probability of receiving the treatment due to unobserved factors.
 A sensitivity analysis in an observational study examines the extent to which adjustment for observables alone may have failed to produce genuine evidence for a treatment effect due to the potential presence of hidden bias.

 \citet{ros87} introduced a model for sensitivity analysis suitable for matched observational studies, which bounds the odds ratio of the probabilities of receiving the treatment for any two individuals in the same matched set.
 While the model for biased treatment assignments of \citet{ros87} is applicable regardless of the structure of the matched sets, methods and supporting theory for conducting a sensitivity analysis under this model vary substantially depending upon whether or not one has a paired observational study (a study with exactly one treated and one control unit in each matched set).
-For paired observational studies, when testing the sharp null hypothesis of no treatment effect one can both provide bounds on the $p$-value through the construction of a stochastically dominating random variable.
+For paired observational studies, when testing the sharp null hypothesis of no treatment effect one can provide bounds on the $p$-value through the construction of a stochastically dominating random variable.
 These bounds are valid in finite samples and provide an interpretable characterization of the worst-case pattern of hidden bias: individuals with larger responses are given a higher probability of receiving the treatment.
-For other forms of matching, similar results are attainable for a class of test statistics referred to as sign-score statistics in \citet{ros88}; see \S \ref{sec:signscore} for more details.
-While this class includes useful members, most notably the Mantel-Haenszel test statistic when outcomes are binary, it does not contain commonly deployed statistics such as the difference in means with continuous outcomes.
+For other forms of matching, similar results are attainable for a class of test statistics referred to as sign-score statistics in \citet{ros88}.
+While this class includes useful members, it does not contain commonly deployed statistics such as the difference in means with continuous outcomes.